HELVE/H_OVERVIEW/README.md

 All metabrands are implemented through creation of specific narrative transmedia universes.
 They are often based on an episodic/seasonal structure as well as rapid prototyping and behind the scenes approach ([Helve Logs - Live Documentation Series](https://github.com/HELVE/HELVELOGS)).

 What humans value the most is escapism and convenience.
 Helve AVR intends to give you a carefully designed mix of these in order to provide you with inspiration as well as something to identify with.
 Once a person identifies with the escapism of the universes Helve intends to provide you with mental and physical "weapons"/products/tools that enable one to grow.
-Hit them with escapism to stimulate productive and positive behaviours.
+Hit them with escapism to draw them in, then promote and stimulate productive and positive behaviours.

 Note: It is easy to create content when you are living the content.
 The truth costs you nothing, the lies mean effort.
 Show your truth.
 "Devalue the production quality, upvalue the output."